vbmobile/mobile-id-documentation/docs/index.md

 ## How to initialize the SDK

 The Enrolment provides access to all the SDK features in a simple way.
-The app needs to create an instance of the Enrolment interface.
-We recommend treating this instance as Singleton.
+Since version 8, this was changed to a Singleton to make it accessible anywhere in your application.

 You can also specify the configurations that will be needed depending on the SDK functionalities you intend to use on your app.

-By using the available EnrolmentBuilder, you can instantiate the enrolment like this:
+You just need to call the initialize method and then you can call the getInstance method to access the features individually.

+The initialize method does asynchronous work to prepare everything you might need for each feature, so you will receive a callback function when it's ready to use.

+The SDK also allows client apps to use their own custom views for its functionalities.
+These custom views must be defined when creating the Enrolment instance.
+For more information on custom views, please check the [advanced configurations](#advanced-configurations) section.

 === "Android"